 Unconditional grants and contracts awarded by the Corporation are recognized as expenses and payables when the applicable agreements are executed.
-The outstanding balances of unconditional grants that are expected to be paid more than one year from the balance sheet date are discounted to their present values.
+The outstanding balances of unconditional grants that are expected to be paid more than one year from the combined statement of financial position date are discounted to their present values.